If you put off a medical appointment during the novel coronavirus pandemic, you aren't alone.

 If you have any questions about your condition — or think you may be sick — call your doctor, who can tell you where to go and what to do if you need treatment.

 If you have asthma, continue to use an inhaler or other medications, and contact your doctor if you're experiencing any symptoms, per the American Academy of Asthma, Allergy and Immunology.
 You may be able to schedule a telemedicine appointment, but the organization notes that if you're having an asthma exacerbation, you may need to go to the emergency room or urgent care.

 If you have an underlying medical condition, do not change your treatment plan without talking to your doctor first, according to the CDC.
-Keep a 30-day supply of prescription (and non-prescription) meds on hand, per the CDC.

 5. Blood Tests

 Even if you opted for a telemedicine appointment with your doctor, you may still need to get blood work done at a lab.

 This may be the case for you if your doctor needs to determine if your medication is working properly.
 Taking too much of a certain drug could cause unintended side effects, whereas taking too little of it may not treat your condition, according to the U.S. National Library of Medicine.